-D. AREAS KNOWN OR SUSPECTED TO CONTAIN ANTI-PERSONNEL MINES
+4. AREAS KNOWN OR SUSPECTED TO CONTAIN ANTI-PERSONNEL MINES

-- 17. Each State Party is required to provide updated information on the following: - "To the extent possible, the location of all mined areas that contain, or are suspected to contain, anti-personnel mines under the State Party's jurisdiction or control, to include as much detail as possible regarding the type and quantity of each type of anti-personnel mine in each mined area and when they were emplaced."13 - "The status of programmes for the destruction of anti-personnel mines (in mined areas under the State Party's jurisdiction or control), including details of the methods which will be used in destruction, the location of all destruction sites and the applicable safety and environmental standards to be observed."14 - "The types and quantities of all anti-personnel mines destroyed (in the course of fulfilling Article 5 obligations during the previous calendar year), to include a breakdown of the quantity of each type of anti-personnel mine destroyed (...)."15 - "The measures taken to provide an immediate and effective warning to the population in relation to all areas identified (that contain, or are suspected to contain, anti-personnel mines)."16 - 18.
-The States Parties have agreed that information provided on "mined areas" should "identify the precise perimeters and locations, to the extent possible, of all areas under its jurisdiction or control that contain anti-personnel mines and therefore require clearance, and that are suspected to contain anti-personnel mines and therefore require further survey."17 - 19.
-In determining what constitutes a "mined area that contains anti-personnel mines" or a "mined area that is suspected to contain anti-personnel mines", the States Parties have acknowledged that the United Nations' International Mine Action Standards (IMAS) can help guide implementation.18 - 20.
-The IMAS state that an area should only be considered as an area known to contain antipersonnel mines if the presence of anti-personnel mines has been confirmed "on the basis of direct evidence", and, that an area should only be considered as an area suspected to contain anti-personnel mines where there is reasonable suspicion of the presence of antipersonnel mines "on the basis of indirect evidence".
-19 - 21.
-The IMAS are also helpful in guiding reporting on "the status of programmes for the destruction of all anti-personnel mines in mined areas."
-The IMAS points to three actions that can be taken to address areas known or suspected to contain anti-personnel mines and three specific outcomes associated with these actions: - "cancelled land" is "area concluded not to contain evidence of mine (and / or other explosive remnants of war) contamination following the non-technical survey of a suspected hazardous area / confirmed hazardous area",20 - "reduced land" is "area concluded not to contain evidence of mine (and / or other explosive remnants of war) contamination following the technical survey of a suspected hazardous area / confirmed hazardous area", and,21 - "cleared land" is "area cleared through the removal and/or destruction of all specified mine and (other) explosive remnants of war hazards to a specified depth."
+Each State Party is required to provide updated information on the following:

+- "To the extent possible, the location of all mined areas that contain, or are suspected to contain, anti-personnel mines under the State Party's jurisdiction or control, to include as much detail as possible regarding the type and quantity of each type of anti-personnel mine in each mined area and when they were emplaced."15 - "The status of programmes for the destruction of anti-personnel mines (in mined areas under the State Party's jurisdiction or control), including details of the methods which will be used in destruction, the location of all destruction sites and the applicable safety and environmental standards to be observed."16 - "The types and quantities of all anti-personnel mines destroyed (in the course of fulfilling Article 5 obligations during the previous calendar year), to include a breakdown of the quantity of each type of anti-personnel mine destroyed (...)."17 - "The measures taken to provide an immediate and effective warning to the population in relation to all areas identified (that contain, or are suspected to contain, anti-personnel mines)."
+18

+The States Parties have agreed that "States Parties affected by anti-personnel mines of an improvised nature will ensure that they apply all provision and obligations under the Convention to such contamination as they do for all other types of anti-personnel mines, including during survey and clearance in fulfilment of Article 5 and disaggregated by types of mines when reporting in fulfilment of Article 7 obligations"

+The States Parties have agreed that information provided on "mined areas" should "identify the precise perimeters and locations, to the extent possible, of all areas under its jurisdiction or control that contain anti-personnel mines and therefore require clearance, and that are suspected to contain anti-personnel mines and therefore require further survey."

+In determining what constitutes a "mined area that contains anti-personnel mines" or a "mined area that is suspected to contain anti-personnel mines", the States Parties have acknowledged that the United Nations' International Mine Action Standards (IMAS) can help guide implementation.

+The IMAS state that an area should only be considered as an area known to contain anti-personnel mines if the presence of anti-personnel mines has been confirmed "on the basis of direct evidence", and, that an area should only be considered as an area suspected to contain anti-personnel mines where there is reasonable suspicion of the presence of anti-personnel mines "on the basis of indirect evidence".